poikilos/rotocanvas/readme.md

 where you can find more information about the goals and scope of the project.

+## Requires
+- opencv for certain features such as AI super resolution
+  - See tests/rcsource_tests.py under `except ImportError` for how to install it.
+- pretrained models

 ## Tasks
 - [ ] for upscaling VHS (tested using Rebel Assault IX), use one of the